The Best Text Analysis Tools in 2025

 Our favorite tool is InfraNodus and we are not just saying that because we developed it.
 A big difference between InfraNodus and other tools is that it provides information not only about what you can find inside a text but also — what's missing.
 This is done by analyzing the text network structure, identifying the clusters of topics, and revealing the gaps between them.

-InfraNodus has a built-in AI module that uses GPT-4 to find connections between these clusters and help generate interesting research questions.
+InfraNodus has a built-in AI module that uses the newest GPT-4o models to find connections between these clusters and help generate interesting research questions.
 The visualization module allows one to find the topical patterns inside the text and makes it easy to understand the main themes and topics, even for non-technical users.

 • text analysis